jharwell/sierra/docs/src/tutorials/project/graphs_config.rst

 - How to "activate" the new graph so that it will be generated from simulation outputs where applicable.

+- How to generate additional graphs during stage 4 beyond those possible with the SIERRA core.

 Create A New Graph Category
 ===========================